 A. Usually we run from around 9am through to 6pm on Saturday and Sunday.
 We have a Friday welcome event from 6-8pm.
-On Friday this year we will also have the Friday Language Learning Event, running from 9am-5pm roughly.
+On Friday this year we will also have the Language Exchange Event, running from 10am-5pm roughly.
 Exact timings will be made public soon.

-A. In Ljubljana we have added a day before the usual conference days of Saturday and Sunday for anyone interested in exploring language learning techniques.
-We will be inviting a number of people to speak throughout the day, sharing their expertise on how to maximise on your language learning.
+A. At the venue in Fukuoka we have added a day before the usual conference days (Saturday and Sunday) for anyone interested in meeting other participants and local language students.
+We will hold a day of language exchanges to maximise your experience together with us.
 This day will be attached to the conference, but it will work as a separate day to the main conference proper.

 Q. Will there be any additional tours or courses?

 A. Yes!
-We are looking to organise tours to Bled and Postojna Cave for attendees.
-Tickets will be open in due course.
-We are also looking to organise Slovene language courses for foreigners in conjunction with the Centre for Slovene as a Second and Foreign Language
+We are looking to organise tours to in Japan for attendees.
+Details of these and tickets will be open in due course.
+We will also look at options for language lessons too.

 Q. How will the talks run?